devopology/tools/README.md

 # UBER jar

-The project includes a "packager" that will build an UBER jar (jar with all dependencies - minuse those use for testing.)
+The project includes a "packager" that will build an UBER jar (jar with all dependencies - minus those used for testing.)
 The Packager class is part of the source code, so it's a good example of how do do things.

 Using Linux ...